 Health insurance in Singapore

 Only permanent residents and citizens can take advantage of Medisave, the compulsory state insurance scheme that requires both employees and employers to make monthly contributions in exchange for hospital coverage.

-Most large and medium-sized companies in Singapore include health insurance in employment packages, and if the subject is not broached during contract negotiation, expats should enquire.
+Many companies in Singapore include health insurance in employment packages, though, and if the subject is not broached during contract negotiation, expats should enquire.

-Both local and international insurance companies operate in Singapore, and there are numerous plans and packages.
+Both local and international insurance companies operate in Singapore, and there are numerous plans and types of coverage available.
 Costs vary tremendously, and expats will need to evaluate each package to find the best fit for them.

 Pharmacies in Singapore

 Expats should note that some drugs that can be bought over the counter in other countries may require a prescription in Singapore, and vice versa.

 Health risks in Singapore